 When enabled, the exhaust filter system goes through an automatic cleaning process known as regeneration.
 Under normal circumstances, regeneration occurs without interruption of unit operation and with minimal operator involvement.
 In the event there are conditions requiring the operation of the unit with the auto exhaust filter cleaning disabled, the operator may be required to perform procedures to enable or disable the auto exhaust filter cleaning.
 The operator may also be required to perform a manual regeneration.
+The following procedures describe how to perform these functions.

-The area above and surrounding the exhaust system during an auto or manual exhaust filter cleaning should be clear of people and objects.
+The area above and surrounding the exhaust system during an auto or manual exhaust filter cleaning should be clear of any people and objects.
 Exhaust gases and components can reach temperatures hot enough to ignite and melt common materials.